Meet our Staff

 A little about me: I have been married for 17 years and have 3 wonderful children.
 I love spending most of my free time hanging out with my family doing just about anything outdoors.
 We have many animals, but my chickens are by far my favorite.

 Why I love to teach: I love working with students, given any abilities, to provide a full person learning environment, socially, emotionally, and cognitively.

 Experience: I hold a Bachelor’s degree in Science and am a Texas Certified Childcare Director.
 I began teaching at a small private school, and then worked to become a director at that school.
 In 2019 I joined the team at The Caroline School where I have expanded my knowledge of teaching students with disabilities.

 A little about me: I am an Army Veteran from Long Island, NY.
 I currently have a Bachelor’s of Science in Information Technology.
 I have a loving family that includes my husband, son and younger sister.
 Some of my favorite hobbies include hiking, yoga and meditation.

 Why I love to teach: Although teaching was not my original career path, I wanted something to be heart filling every day and with teaching I have found that.
 I teach because of my love for watching children grow and ultimately having a positive impact on their lives in even the slightest way.

 A little about me: I was born and raised in Houston Texas graduated from the University of Texas- San Antonio.
 In my free time, I love to travel, hike and be with my family and friends.

-Why I love to teach: The reason I love to teach is because over the years you can see how much a student grows both physically and academically, which is amazing to see first-hand.
+Why I love to teach: I love teaching because you can see how much a student grows both physically and cognitively over the years.
+Experiencing this growth first-hand is life-changing.